Unsupervised Object Learning via Common Fate: Introduction

-In human vision, the \textit{Principle of Common Fate} of Gestalt Psychology \citep{Wertheimer12} has been shown to play an important role for object learning~\citep{spelke1990principles}.
-It posits that elements that are moving together tend to be perceived as one---a perceptual bias that may have evolved to be able to recognize camouflaged predators \citep{Troscianko}.

-In our work, we show that this principle can be successfully used also for machine vision by using it in a multi-stage object learning approach (\cref{fig:model}): First, we use unsupervised motion segmentation to obtain a candidate segmentation of a video frame.
+In human vision, the \textit{Principle of Common Fate} of Gestalt Psychology \citep{Wertheimer12}, which posits that elements that are moving together tend to be perceived as one, has been shown to play an important role for object learning~\citep{spelke1990principles}.
+In our work, we show that this principle can be successfully used also for machine vision as part of a multi-stage object learning approach (\cref{fig:model}): First, we use unsupervised motion segmentation to obtain a candidate segmentation of a video frame.
 Second, we train generative object and background models on this segmentation.
 While the regions obtained by the motion segmentation are caused by objects moving in 3D, only {\em visible} parts can be segmented.
-To learn the actual objects (i.e., the causes), a crucial task for the object model is learning to generalize beyond the occlusions present in its input data.
+To learn the actual objects (i.e., the {\em causes}), a crucial task for the object model is learning to generalize beyond the occlusions present in its input data.
 To measure success, we provide a dataset including object ground truth.
-As the last stage, we show that the learned object and background models can be combined into a flexible scene model that allows \textit{sampling manipulated} novel scenes.
-Thus, in contrast to existing object-centric models trained end-to-end, our work aims at decomposing object learning into evaluable subproblems and testing the potential of exploiting object motions for building scalable object-centric models that allow for causally meaningful interventions in generation.
+As the last stage, we show that the learned object and background models can be combined into an interventional world model \citep{scholkopf2021toward} that allows generating \textit{manipulated} novel scenes.
+Thus, in contrast to existing object-centric models trained end-to-end, we decompose object learning into evaluable subproblems and test the potential of exploiting object motion for building scalable object-centric models that allow for causally meaningful interventions in the scene generation process.